 If you plan to create a new position, change pay rate or account numbers, please email the student employment coordinator at email@example.com, or call ext.
 5659 with any questions.

-In addition, please monitor students working in multiple departments to avoid overtime pay (students working beyond 40 hours in a single week).
-For overtime purposes, a week will be defined as Monday - Sunday.
 Please note that students may work a maximum of 20 hours a week when classes are in session, and up to 40 hours a week during break periods (i.e. winter, spring and summer breaks).
+A week is defined as Monday - Sunday.